dabeaz/moonbeam/README.md

 * Download  [pdc2md](https://github.com/odewahn/pdc2md/releases) and put it somewhere on your path.
 Note that this is a Mac binary; if you're using something else I can recompile it.
 * Run `pdc2md -out generated/` from the root directory
 * Commit the files and push into Atlas

+We'll most likely produce the final version using `nbconvert`, but let's see how this workflow goes.

 ### Produce a build in Atlas